 - He cried, showing his mom the depth of his pain.

-healing to her son.
-Love isn't just about those lovely snuggly moments.
+to her son.
+Love isn't just about those warm, snuggly moments.
 Love is also sitting with our child while he shares his deep despair.
+Love accepts our

 The good news?
 After showing his mom how he felt, and having her understand, this little boy is feeling much happier and more cooperative.
 Their relationship

 is closer.
-He doesn't feel his usual anger about the baby.
+He doesn't feel so much resentment toward the baby.
 He's more cooperative with his mom.

 This is one of the great benefits of connection time with our kids.
 The child starts to reconnect with us at a deeper level.
 They show us what’s happening,

 and ask for our help to work it through.
-Sometimes they play out the tension.
-Sometimes they begin talking about the upset, which gives us a chance
+Sometimes they work out the tension through play.
+Sometimes they begin talking about the upset, which gives

 Then just listen, whether your child is using words, tears, or pushing to express his feelings.
 He may well want to struggle against you, which helps kids